ClinicalTrialsTeam/ctfrontier/backend/README.md

 ### Clinical Studies Search API
 #### Parameters

-<span style="color:red">Please note api endpoint name is changed to "search_studies" to be more generic.</span>
+#### Please note api endpoint name is changed to "search_studies" to be more generic.

 The end point for Clinical Studies Search API is:
 <http://127.0.0.1:8000/ctgov/api/search_studies>

-<span style="color:red">Please note the change in api parameters.
-If metadata is required, pass "metadata_required"="True"; if metadata is not required (for example, during pagination) pass empty string as "metadata_required="".</span>
+#### Please note the change in api parameters.
+If metadata is required, pass "metadata_required"="True"; if metadata is not required (for example, during pagination) pass empty string as "metadata_required="".

-Example query located in `database/examples/basic_search_query.json`:
+Example query located in `database/examples/search_studies_query.json`:

 	{
 		"status":"Recruiting",
 		"condition":"",
 		"other_terms":"POETYK",
 		"country":"",